 Matthew V. Bilskie

 Matthew Bilskie is an Assistant Professor in the School of Environmental, Civil, Agricultural, and Mechanical Engineering in the College of Engineering at the University of Georgia.
 Matt holds a BS and MS degree in Civil Engineering from the University of Central Florida and a Ph.D. in Civil Engineering from Louisiana State University.
 Matt’s research interests include hurricane storm surge modeling for present and future conditions, real-time flood inundation forecasting, developing new methods to assess compound floods, communication with decision-makers, and natural- and nature-based feature implementation and assessment.
-Matt can be found with his wife and 3-year-old son during his free time, managing his turf grass and garden, grilling and smoking various meats, golfing, swimming, and hiking.
+Matt can be found with his wife, 4-year and newborn sons during his free time, managing his turf grass and garden, grilling and smoking various meats, golfing, swimming, and hiking.

 Aditya is a Research Associate at the University of Georgia as a part of the group “Network for Engineering with Nature (N-EWN)” initiated by UGA’s Institute for Resilient Infrastructure Systems (IRIS), and USACE’s Engineering with Nature (EWN).
 Aditya holds a joint PhD in Civil Engineering from IIT Bombay and Monash University (Australia).
 He has experience in fluid-structure interactions and extreme engineering.
 His current professional interests include hydrodynamic and morphodynamic modeling of riverine and coastal systems.
 He loves exploring different countries, their culture and cuisines.
 He is also a bibliophile and always on the lookout to shop for the new and old books.